AshiInSun/PKS_method/doc/source/usage.rst

 Usage
 =====

-- The **kedgeswap** package provides a program to generate random simple graphs uniformly with a given set of target constraints:
+- The **pks** package provides a program to generate random simple graphs uniformly with a given set of target constraints:

 	* undirected graphs with a fixed degree sequence